Unified equation for massless spin fields and new definitions of key spin coefficients: Conclusion

 As mentioned in the introduction, in the weak-field approximation, the Einstein field equation can be reduced to equations similar to Maxwell's equations, thereby establishing a specialized theory known as gravitoelectromagnetism.
 The unified equation we have found here depends neither on the strength of the gravitational field nor on the specific metric form and coordinate system, and is universally applicable to any type-D black hole.
-Therefore, it is likely to become one of the most important equations in black hole perturbation theory.

 Note that the spin-coefficient connection contains the spin coefficient $\rho$.
 According to the geometrical interpretation of $\rho$, its real and imaginary parts correspond, respectively (minus), to the expansion and twist of the congruence of integral curves of $l^{\mu}$.
 Therefore, the first term within the square bracket in Eq.
-(3.18) indicates that contraction and rotation occur as the wave functions evolve from one point to another.
+(3.20) indicates that contraction and rotation occur as the wave functions evolve from one point to another.
 On the other hand, Penrose [65] points out that the Weyl tensor acts as a purely astigmatic lens, while the Ricci scalar is proportional to a cosmological constant for usual black hole solutions [62].
 A positive cosmological constant contributes repulsively to gravitational effects.
 Roughly speaking, the second and third terms within the brackets in Eq.
-(3.18) lead to wave functions that exhibit convergence and divergence during propagation processes.
+(3.20) lead to wave functions that exhibit convergence and divergence during propagation processes.